motanelson/block.chain.compact/README.md

-# compact block chain wallet home made
+# download nano to build linux